 So, what is the secret to raising patient satisfaction and scoring high on HCAHPS?
 Experts say success lies in first raising employee satisfaction levels.
-In fact, both Gallup and Towers-Watson have found a direct and significant correlation between high employee engagement and high patient satisfaction.
+In fact, both Gallup and Willis Towers-Watson have found a direct and significant correlation between high employee engagement and high patient satisfaction.
 A 2005 JHACO study echoes this, finding a strong correlation between employee morale and patient satisfaction.

 I would take this even a step further and say success lies in creating a culture of satisfaction in healthcare, both for employees and for customers.
 Here is a few ways in which a strong recognition program can contribute to creating that culture.